Dick Button: Personal life and death

 Button's television skating debut came on We the People on April 11, 1952, when he skated on the rink at Rockefeller Center.
 He was a guest on the TV show I've Got A Secret as one of five former Olympic champions which aired October 13, 1954.
-In 1975, Button married figure skating coach Slavka Kohout; a son Edward and a daughter Emily were born to the couple, who later divorced.
+In 1975, Button married figure skating coach Slavka Kohout; they had two children a son and a daughter, the couple later divorced.
 Button was a resident of North Salem, New York.
 He was inducted into the World Figure Skating Hall of Fame in 1976, the same year it was founded.

 Button suffered a serious head injury on July 5, 1978, when he was one of several men assaulted in Central Park by a gang of youths armed with baseball bats.
-Three persons were subsequently convicted of assault for the attacks.
-News accounts and trial testimony indicated the assailants were intending to target gay people, but the victims were attacked at random, and that because of the random nature of the attacks "... the police said there was no reason to believe the victims were homosexual."
+Three persons were subsequently convicted of assault.
+The victims were attacked at random.

 On December 31, 2000, Button was skating at a public rink in Westchester County, New York, when he fell, fracturing his skull and causing a serious brain injury.
 He recovered and became a national spokesman for the Brain Injury Association of America as well as continuing his Emmy Award–winning commentary on broadcasts of the Olympic Games and on various figure-skating television shows.

 Button died in North Salem on January 30, 2025, at the age of 95.
 His death occurred less than a day after several participants in the 2025 U.S. Figure Skating Championships, including skaters and coaches from the Skating Club of Boston with which Button had a life-long association, were killed in a mid-air collision over the Potomac River.